Sunbridge Institute Menu

 Early Childhood Faculty

-Sunbridge’s Waldorf Teacher Education faculty are experienced professionals and leaders in Waldorf Education and related fields.
-They include master Waldorf educators and mentors, accomplished artists and musicians, Waldorf school founders, published authors of books and articles on Waldorf Education, and sought-after speakers on Waldorf Education and related topics.
+Sunbridge’s Waldorf Teacher Education faculty are experienced professionals and leaders in Waldorf education and related fields.
+They include master Waldorf educators and mentors, accomplished artists and musicians, Waldorf school founders, published authors of books and articles on Waldorf education, and sought-after speakers on Waldorf education and related topics.

 The following are our Waldorf Early Childhood Teacher Education program faculty: